teragrid/dgrid/docs/introduction.rst

 Consensus Overview
 ------------------

-Tendermint is an easy-to-understand, mostly asynchronous, BFT consensus protocol.
+teragrid is an easy-to-understand, mostly asynchronous, BFT consensus protocol.
 The protocol follows a simple state machine that looks like this:

 .. figure:: assets/consensus_logic.png